pphobic/Dynamic-Business-Scraper-using-Maps/README.md

-# Dynamic Pro Scraper 💎
+# Dynamic Business Scraper 💎

 A professional Python-based web scraper designed to generate high-quality business leads.
 It dynamically scrapes Google Maps for businesses in a specific niche and then performs "skiptracing" to identify decision-makers (Owners, CEOs, Founders) using sources like the BBB, Yellow Pages, and company websites.